sadekar-onkar/tierslieux_ddps/README.md

 On the other hand, to understand how these sites define themselves, we will extract data from the website of Commune Mesure.
 Calling itself a “data panorama”, the site is a non-profit initiative created to serve as  a census of tiers-lieux in France.
 It has notably given participating sites the opportunity to write about themselves in freeform and also to use a number of predefined characteristics that fit their mission statements.

+**What information can we reveal about tiers-lieux by analysing the text of the self-definitions of 38 of them (as scraped from the Commune Mesure website) and comparing it to the corpus of tweets containing the hashtags #tierslieux and #tierslieu?**

-Our approach is progressive and exploratory, looking at the data from three different lenses:
+Our approach is progressive and exploratory, looking at the data from different lenses:

 - Change of key Twitter terms associated with #tierslieux over time
+- Analysing and visualising the terminology used in the tiers-lieux self- descriptions from Commune Mesure
-- Values from the CM site mapped onto the total top words from the Twitter corpus
+- Comparing the values identified on Commune Mesure with those that emerge from the Twitter corpus and classifying the sites based on their co-occurrence
-- Spatially mapping the Commune Mesure

-Mapping each of the 72 sites onto the topic model to see what characteristics emerge.
-Can we classify or organise the sites based on their affinities with the model derived from keywords associated with the hashtags #tierslieux and #tierslieu?

 ## Data and Methods